njahn82/dvcs_epmc/README.md

 ## Retrieving links to software repositories from Europe PMC

-`data/pmcid_dvcs.csv` contains 5,555 links in 3,505 life science articles for which [Europe PMC](http://europepmc.org/) holds the full text.
+`data/pmcid_dvcs.csv` contains 6,483 mentions of software repositories in 4,094 life science articles for which [Europe PMC](http://europepmc.org/) holds the full text.

 Hosting services examined: